 The Difference Between Hypnosis and Hypnotherapy

-Hypnosis is the process of guiding someone into a trance-like state.
+Hypnosis is the process of guiding someone into a state of trance-like awareness.
 At the same time, hypnotherapy is the therapeutic use of this state to achieve specific goals, such as breaking bad habits or alleviating psychological issues.
-Essentially, hypnosis is the tool, and hypnotherapy is the application of this tool in a clinical setting.
+Essentially, hypnosis is the tool, and hypnotherapy is the clinical application of this tool.

 Applications and Benefits